KryonicNapkin/dotfiles/README.md

 ## Welcome

 This is my repo for the dotfiles.
-When I first created this repo, it was for the dotfiles of my qtile desktop, but after
+When I first created this repo, it was for the dotfiles of my qtile desktop, but after I began to experiment with AwesomeWM, I've added AwesomeWM to the repo.
+And now I've also added DWM to it also.
+I will be keeping all the WMs up to date, but primarly DWM because it is currently my daily driver.
-I began to experiment with AwesomeWM  so I've settled on Awesome because it's the most customizable WM and I like to fiddle with all the options.
-I will be keeping Qtile still maintained but less than Awesome.
-I think all of the wms that I tried were good, but I began experimenting with suckless software and first software that I wanted to try was Dwm.
-I like Dwm because it's minimal and written in C.

 Basic orientation around file scructure: